 The NYIPLA currently serves as a vehicle to promote the development and administration of intellectual property interests.
 The NYIPLA strives to educate the public and members of the bar in this particular field and continually works with foreign associations to harmonize the substance and interpretation of international conventions for the protection of intellectual property.
 Today, the NYIPLA exceeds 1500 intellectual property attorneys practicing throughout the United States and abroad.

-The Association has a combined total of twenty-two active Committees and Delegates, whose scope covers all aspects of intellectual property law and practice and related topics, including alternative dispute resolution, legislative oversight and amicus briefs, meetings and forums, and continuing legal education.
+The Association has a combined total of twenty-five active Committees and Delegates, whose scope covers all aspects of intellectual property law and practice and related topics, including alternative dispute resolution, legislative oversight and amicus briefs, meetings and forums, and continuing legal education.
 Since 2000, the Association has been an accredited provider of programs, both live and on video, that meet New York State CLE requirements.
 As an accredited CLE provider, the Committee on Meetings and Forums sponsors a luncheon meeting that provides at least one credit toward the New York State and New Jersey State minimum.